mcalla314/tkintertoy/docs/tutorial.rst

 Below explains every line:

 1. Import ``Window`` from tkintertoy.
 #.
-Blank lines improve code readability.
+Blank line.
 #.
-Define the callback function.
+Define the callback function, ``update``.
 It will have a single parameter, the calling
    ``Window``.
 #.
 This is the function documentation string.
 #.
 These next three lines define the lookup dictionary.